Chirag-ahir/JAVA-All-Basic/README.md

 what is ServletRequestInterface ?<br>
 An object of ServletRequest is used to provide the client request information to a servlet such as content type, content length, parameter names and values, header informations, attributes etc.

+ what is driver manager in JDBC ?<br>
+ DriverManager manages the set of Java Database Connectivity (JDBC) drivers that are available for an application to use.